SoftwareUnderstanding/inspect4py/README.md

 ## Execution

-The tool can be executed with a file o
+The tool can be executed to inspect a file, or all the files of a given directory (and its subdirectories).
+For example, it can be used to inspect all the python files of a given GitHub repository (that has been previously cloned locally).

 `python code_inspector.py <FILE.py | DIRECTORY>`